top of page

 Campus Visitor Policy

 Alumni visitors are most welcome at Friends.
-To see what campus looks like please check out the virtual tour; to engage with faculty and staff, or to schedule a tour contact Michael Mudho .
-If you would like to visit the renovated Annex, please reach out to Marjorie Jean-Paul , Director of Institutional Advancement.
-You can stay up to date with everything Friends by following us online - please check out the events page , the Facebook group, Instagram page, Linkedin and th
+To see what campus looks like please check out the virtual tour; to engage with faculty and staff, or to schedule a tour contact Michael Mudho.
+If you would like to visit the renovated Annex, please reach out to Marjorie Jean-Paul, Director of Institutional Advancement.
+You can stay up to date with everything Friends by following us online - please check out the events page, the Facebook group, Instagram page, Linkedin and the alum

 bottom of page